How does this medication work? What will it do for me?

 Blurred vision: This medication can cause blurred or reduced vision.
 If you experience these symptoms, do not drive or operate machinery until these symptoms resolve.

 Contact lenses: Avoid wearing contact lenses while you have signs and symptoms of bacterial conjunctivitis.
 This medication also contains a preservative which may discolour soft contact lenses.

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: It is not known if gatifloxacin passes into breast milk.
-If you are a breast-feeding mother and are taking this medication, it may affect your baby.
+If you are breast-feeding and taking this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of using this medication have not been established for children less than one year of age.
 Gatifloxacin ophthalmic solution has been used to treat conjunctivitis in children between the ages of 1 and 12.

 What other drugs could interact with this medication?